Internal or External Calibration: Which is Right for You?

 - Frequency of use - If you use the balance or scale for extended periods of time, in various different conditions and need continuous measurements, a balance with internal calibration might be better for you as it allows you to continue your work without having to stop to calibrate the balance.

-If you have any questions on scale and balance calibration or any of the internal or externally calibrated scales we have on offer, please contact us.
+If you have any questions on scale and balance calibration or any of the internal or externally calibrated scales we have on offer, please Get In Touch.